cocoapods-ios-app/EZlearn/README.md

 **Required Must-have Stories**

 * [ ] User must be able to add learning goals
-* [ ] User must be able to save resources on learning goals in a folder
+* [ ] User must be able to link those resources to the learning goals
 * [ ] User must be able to search for resources on the app
-* [ ] User must be able to link those resources to the learning goals

 **Optional Nice-to-have Stories**